sierrab100/Chicago_Insights_Dashboard/README.md

 ![Neighborhood_Image](images/Neighborhood_Scores_Image.png)

 ## Recommendations
-The Chicago Community Insights Dashboard empowers residents, policymakers, and community leaders with clear, data-driven insights into the safety, education, and housing conditions of Chicago neighborhoods.
-By consolidating housing, crime, and education datasets into a single relational database, we’ve created a Community Score—a standardized measure of neighborhood quality across ZIP codes.
-This score highlights both strengths and areas for improvement, offering value in several ways:
+The Chicago Community Insights Dashboard empowers residents, policymakers, and community leaders with clear insights into the safety, education, and housing conditions of Chicago neighborhoods.
+By consolidating housing, crime, and education datasets into a single relational database, we’ve created a Community Score to represent a standardized measure of neighborhood quality across ZIP codes.
+This score showcases both strengths and areas for improvement, offering value in several ways:

 - For residents and families: Helps identify neighborhoods that align with their priorities—whether safety, schools, or housing stability.